Nitrophila mohavensis: Description

 Nitrophila mohavensis, the Amargosa niterwort, is a petite rhizomatous perennial herb growing no more than about 10 centimeters tall.
 It produces erect branches, often in pairs, covered in fleshy oval-shaped green leaves 3 or 4 millimeters long.

 The inflorescence is a solitary flower or cluster of a few flowers emerging from between the leaves.
 The flower lacks petals but has pink petallike sepals which fade white with age.

 Conservation

-Nitrophila mohavensis is a federally listed endangered species.
+Nitrophila mohavensis is a federally listed endangered species and is listed as a critically endangered and fully protected species by the State of Nevada.
 Its range is restricted and highly localized, making it vulnerable to severe losses or extinction in a single event.

 The plant only occurs within and around the remnants of Carson Slough in the Ash Meadows area, including within Ash Meadows National Wildlife Refuge which is a protected area but is still affected by alterations in the hydrology of the landscape.
 The plant relies on saturation of its soil by a high water table, and the main threat to its existence is the pumping of groundwater.
 Other threats include potassium and zeolite mining in the area and occasional illegal off-road vehicle use.